vdaburon/blog_har_convertor_jmeter_tool/doc/US/README_US.md

 # Article in English for the site https://dzone.com/

-## Motivation for creating a tool for converting a HAR file into JMeter and Record.xml script
+## Motivation for creating a tool to convert a HAR file into JMeter script and Record.xml script

 Recording a JMeter script via the classic method of using a "Recording template" requires several operations and requires high administrator rights on the machine.